hotpeppersec/cloudlab/docs/_source/docker.rst

 ******************

 The `docker-compose.yml` file allows us to manage multiple Docker containers for one or more applications.
-We will add it so we are prepared to extend our projects later, as needed.
+We will add this file to our project so we are prepared to extend our work later, as needed.

 A file called `docker-compose.yml` will exist alongside our `Dockerfile` in our `docker` directory.